Renan-07/ristorante-italiano/README.md

 And, the biggest error I came across, and I noticed as soon as I deployed the website, was the starters image not displaying.
 After a while, I discovered that I had the image source coded as "/assets/images/starter.jpg" instead of "assets/images/starter.jpg".
 Removing the first / resolved the error.

+As of this moment, there are no more errors in the code.

 ## Extra:

 There were some things that the testing tools did not notice, and I only noticed them after slowly proof reading every code block.
 Afterwards I had: